Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 Pairing Local Flavors: Food And Beer Collaborations

 This is where things get really exciting for me.
 The traditional French approach to food and drink is all about balance and complementing flavors.
 For so long, that meant wine.
-But I’ve found that a well-chosen craft beer can be just as, if not more, effective.
-Think about a rich, slow-cooked beef bourguignon.
-A heavy red wine is the classic pairing, of course.
-But a dark, malty stout with notes of chocolate and coffee?
-It can cut through the richness and add a whole new dimension to the dish.
-Or consider a delicate goat cheese from the Loire Valley.
-A crisp, dry Saison, with its peppery notes and subtle fruitiness, is a revelation.
-It’s about understanding the beer’s profile – its bitterness, its sweetness, its body – and matching it to the food.
+But I’ve sort of found that a good crafted beer, chosen the right way can be just as if not more effective.
+I mean, think about a rich slow cooked beef bourguignon.
+A heavier red wine is the usual pairing, sure.

 Here are a few pairings I’ve experimented with: